-The Marumo Residence is located in the samurai district and is within walking distance of both Usuki and Kami-Usuki Stations.
-It takes about 10-15 minutes to walk to the Nioza Historical Road from either station.
+The Marumo Residence is situated in the samurai district and is within walking distance of both Usuki and Kami-Usuki Stations.
+It takes about 10 to 15 minutes to walk to the Nioza Historical Road from either station.

 Marumo Residence